fullstack-development/developers-roadmap/frontend/junior-2/react.md

       ```
 * What is Virtual DOM?
 What is it for?
 * What is component `state`?
 Component `props`?
    * How do you update `state`?
-Why doing this directly by writing in `this.state` is not good practice?
+Why doing this directly by writing to `this.state` is not good practice?
    * If you pass in `setState` only some of the properties that had been in the state prior to that, will the properties you left out be automatically deleted?
    * In what situation it is best to persist values in the component state?
 In the instance?
    * What is the correct way to update `state` based on the `state` previous value?
 What issues may arise in this case?